nustark/ordermatic/README.md

 * switching to Node.js and Express

 #### implementation details
-* message order is only maintained within a partition so with default partitioning (round robin/spraying) and 2 partitions, overall order of messages is not maitained but order within partition is
+* message order is only maintained within a partition so with default partitioning (round robin/spraying) and 2 partitions, overall order of messages is not maintained but order within partition is
   * **TODO**: hashing key or some custom partitioner
+* **TODO**: move services to different containers for use in production

 #### setup
 1. `docker-compose up`